brouberol/blog/content/my-no-knead-bread-recipe.md

 ![bread](https://s3.eu-west-3.amazonaws.com/balthazar-rouberol-blog/no-knead-bread-recipe/DSC_0032.JPG)

-I've taken baking again, and I think I'm really getting nice results.
+I've started baking again, and I think I'm really getting nice results.
 On top of it, they are reproducible!
 In that post, I'll walk you through my favorite recipe step-by-step.

 I'm baking a 65% hydrated loaf using a no-knead technique, cooked in a cooking pot.